-- 1. For the purposes of Article 48(4) of the Agreement, the term "patent attorneys" assisting a representative referred to in Article 48(1) and/or Article 48(2) of the Agreement shall mean persons meeting the requirements of Rule 287.6 or Rule 287.7.287.7 and practising in a Contracting Member State. - 2.
+- 1. For the purposes of Article 48(4) of the Agreement, the term "patent attorneys" assisting a representative referred to in Article 48(1) and/or (2) of the Agreement shall mean persons meeting the requirements of Rule 287.6(b) or .7 and practising in a Contracting Member State. - 2.
 Such patent attorneys shall be allowed to speak at hearings of the Court at the discretion of the Court and subject to the representative's responsibility to coordinate the presentation of a party's case. - 3.
 Rules 287 to 291 shall apply mutatis mutandis.